mileweb/docs-content-cdn/docs/recipes/aws-bucket.md

 #### Testing(Production)

-Before we release the property to production, we should create or change the CNAME record of our DNS and point it to the Edge Hostname we created earlier (`files-waytoo-digital.qtlcdn.com`).
+Before we release the property to production, we should create or change the CNAME record of our DNS and point it to the edge hostname we created earlier (`files-waytoo-digital.qtlcdn.com`).

 ```bash
 ❯ dig files.waytoo.digital